 more images and detailed information about this splendid instrument.

 This stunningly-beautiful double-manual harpsichord started life as a so-called 'transposing' harpsichord made in Antwerp in 1617 by an unknown maker.
 Then, much later during the second half of the eighteenth-century it was given a series of ravalements in Paris in several stages.
 These alterations and the decorations carried out at the same time were carried out by some of the most important and famous French harpsichord makers and artists in the period from about 1742 - 1786.
-At some date between 1742 - 1750 the first grand ravalement widened the case on the bass side, extending the bass compass down to F1 In 1750 it was given its exceptionally lavish decoration by François Boucher and Christophe II Huet.
-In 1750 it was given a treble extension up to d3 by François Étienne Blanchet, who later became the court harpsichord maker to Louis XV.
+At some date between 1742 - 1750 the first grand ravalement widened the case and increased the bass compass down to F1 In 1750 it was given its exceptionally lavish decoration by François Boucher and Christoph II Huet.
+In 1750 it was given a treble extension up to d3 by François Étienne Blanchet who later became the court harpsichord maker to Louis XV.

-The instrument has also had an amazing recent history ranging across much of Western Europe, the United States and South America.
-It turns out to be a very important document in the history of the modern revival of interest in the harpsichord and its music.
-It was restored by Louis Tomasini in Paris shortly before 1889 and was played in the concerts given by Louis Diémer during the great 1889 Exposition Universelle for which the Eiffel Tower was built.
-Its modern history involves some very important figures who influenced major world events - not necessarily involving music nor furniture decoration!
+The instrument has also had an amazing modern history ranging across much of Western Europe, the United States and South America and many of the important figures in the modern harpsichord revival.
+It therefore turns out to be a very important document in the history of the modern revival of interest in the harpsichord and its music.
+It was restored by Louis Tomasini in Paris shortly before 1889 and was played in the concerts given by Louis Diémer during the 1889 Exposition Universelle for which the Eiffel Tower was built.
+Its modern history involves some very important figures who influenced major world events - but not necessarily involving music nor furniture decoration!

-Click on the images and links below for information about the decorative history of the instrument.
+Click on the images and links below for more information.

 The harpsichord viewed from the bentside